python/devguide/internals.rst

    :header: "Title", "Brief", "Author", "Version"
    :widths: 50, 50, 20, 5

-    "`A guide from parser to objects, observed using GDB`_", "Code walk from Parser, AST, Sym Table and Objects", Louie Lu, 3.7.a0
+    "`CPython's InternalDocs`_", "Docs on CPython internals maintained in the source tree", "", "" "`A guide from parser to objects, observed using GDB`_", "Code walk from Parser, AST, Sym Table and Objects", Louie Lu, 3.7.a0
     "`Green Tree Snakes`_", "The missing Python AST docs", Thomas Kluyver, 3.6 "`Yet another guided tour of CPython`_", "A guide for how CPython REPL works", Guido van Rossum, 3.5